andreaswillems/mongo-crud-layer/README.md

 Creates a MongoDB document from the given object and stores it into the given collection.
 Returns the _id of the stored document.
 * obj - the object to store
 * collection - the collection to store the object in
-* callback - the callback function receiving the result object return by the insertion operation
+* callback - a callback function with two parameters: error and the ObjectID of the stored object

 ```javascript
 var DB_URI = 'mongodb://localhost:27017/mongocrud-test';